 For most tourists though, I would say that it makes sense to travel as foot passengers, and then hire a car in Andros on arrival.
 This way, you save the cost of a ticket for the car, which if memory serves me correctly, was around 40 Euro one way.

-You should also note, that your insurance may not cover you on ferry crossings for cars hired in Athens.
+You should also note, that your insurance may not cover you on ferry crossings for a rental car hired in Athens.
 In some cases, their terms and conditions may state you can't take the car on a ferry at all.
 Read my tips for renting a car in Greece for more details.

 If you plan to continue on to another island in the Cyclades, again I would suggest traveling as foot passengers and hiring another car at the next destination.

 How to get to Andros from Mykonos

 If you have spent a few days in cosmopolitan Mykonos and want something more relaxed, definitely look into Andros.
 I've a guide here on the Mykonos to Andros ferry.

 Getting from Andros to more Greek islands